ab-anand/Automated-Cafeteria/README.md

 ```

 * currently the power consumption(while placing an order) and restoring the power(once order is successfully completed)
-goes together(check `place_order` method in `cafe.py`) because there wasn't any requirement specified in the problem statement
-but any logic to lapse the time in between can be added.
+goes together(check `place_order` method in `cafe.py`) but any logic to lapse the time in between can be added.
 For example one can
 add a timestamp with each order and after that timestamp only the power would be restored.

 ### Code Time Complexity